sergiogrubio/TFM_dapp/README.md

 Elrond dApp Template was implemented by The [Elrond Team](https://elrond.com/team/) and changed by me to implement testDEX.

-## Getting Started
+## The thesis

-You can find [the document of the project also on Github](https://github.com/sergiogrubio/TFM_latex) (but I wrote it in catalan, I thinks it is the first Elrond project using this language).
+You can find [the thesis of the project also on Github](https://github.com/sergiogrubio/TFM_latex) (but I wrote it in catalan, I think it is the first Elrond project using this language).